Netec-Mx/VSOSS/Prácticas/OS&S Lab 17 Configuración de vCenter para trabajar con un KMS externo/main.md

 <img src="./media/image3.png" style="width:6.5in;height:3.49375in"
 alt="A screenshot of a computer Description automatically generated" />

-> Se obtiene acceso al escritorio remoto
+> Se obtiene acceso al escritorio remoto.
 >
 > <img src="./media/image4.png" style="width:6.5in;height:2.85276in"
 > alt="A screenshot of a computer Description automatically generated" />